anderspkd/php-clcg-bruteforce/readme.md

 Note that this will probably work in a more general setting, so long as we know the distance between each call to `uniqid`.
-Also note that this is a vary naive approach: It should be possible to find `S1`, `S2` that satisfy both `X1` and `X2` directly, instead of by bruteforce.

 ## Timing/testing